-It has been interesting to see the reaction to President Obama’s use of scripture from the New Testament to support his tax policy at the National Prayer Breakfast last week.
-I wanted to take a moment to comment on this myself as it’s relevant to our ongoing discussion on faith, work, and economics.
+It has been interesting to see the reaction to President Obama’s use of the New Testament to support his tax policy at the National Prayer Breakfast last week.
+His remarks are relevant to our ongoing discussion on faith, work, and economics.

 Here is the President’s quote in question:

 And when I talk about shared responsibility, it’s because I genuinely believe that in a time when many folks are struggling, at a time when we have enormous deficits, it’s hard for me to ask seniors on a fixed income, or young people with student loans, or middle-class families who can barely pay the bills to shoulder the burden alone.
 And I think to myself, if I’m willing to give something up as somebody who’s been extraordinarily blessed, and give up some of the tax breaks that I enjoy, I actually think that’s going to make economic sense.
 But for me as a Christian, it also coincides with Jesus’s teaching that “for unto whom much is given, much shall be required.